Robust Mesh Saliency Ground Truth Acquisition in VR via View Cone Sampling and Manifold Diffusion: Experimental Results and Discussion

 where $\psi$ denotes the saliency generation function, and $E_{odd}$ and $E_{even}$ represent the eye-tracking data sequences corresponding to odd and even frames, respectively.

-\textbf{\textit{Ablation Analysis.}} As shown in TABLE \ref{tab1}, we conduct a cross evaluation comparing two acquisition strategies (Single Ray and VCS) across three processing methods (diffusion based on patch indices, Gaussian smoothing based on Euclidean distance, and our proposed processing pipeline).
-Experimental results demonstrate substantial performance gains from the baseline (Single Ray + Euclidean) to our proposed framework (VCS + Ours).
-Specifically, CC increases from 0.1970 to 0.4829 ($2.45\times$), while KL decreases from 3.2092 to 1.1278, indicating strong alignment with eye-tracking density.
+\textbf{\textit{Ablation Analysis.}} As shown in Table \ref{tab1}, we conduct a cross evaluation comparing two acquisition strategies (SRS and VCS) across three processing methods (Direct: diffusion based on patch indices, Baseline: Gaussian smoothing based on Euclidean distance, and Ours: proposed HCD processing pipeline).
+Experimental results demonstrate substantial performance gains from the baseline (SRS + Euclidean Smoothing) to our proposed framework (VCS + HCD).
+Specifically, CC increases from 0.1970 to 0.4829 ($2.45\times$), while KL decreases from 3.2092 to 1.1278, indicating strong alignment with eye-tracking density maps.
 Furthermore, sAUC reaches 0.8288.
 This performance leap stems from the synergy between data of high reliability and geometric algorithms of high fidelity.
 Our proposed pipeline demonstrates exceptional robustness.
-Under the sparse data conditions of “Single Ray” acquisition, our method improves CC by 30.4\% to 0.2568 and elevates sAUC to 0.8050 compared to Euclidean smoothing.
+Under the sparse data conditions of SRS acquisition, our method improves CC by 30.4\% to 0.2568 and elevates sAUC to 0.8050 compared to Euclidean smoothing.
 These results confirm that the geodesic propagation mechanism provides strong topological completion.
 By enforcing manifold constraints, we effectively correct spatial errors in data of low quality to yield plausible saliency distributions.
 Furthermore, the transition to the VCS acquisition mechanism provides a fundamental advancement.
-Results indicate that the Internal Consistency (IC) for “Single Ray” is merely 0.0557, which signifies a failure to capture stable attention patterns.
+Results indicate that the Internal Consistency (IC) for SRS is merely 0.0557, which signifies a failure to capture stable attention patterns.
 In contrast, switching to VCS elevates the IC to 0.8137.
 This consistent data provides a robust foundation for all algorithms and enhances performance across comparative methods.
-Building on this foundation, the “VCS + Ours” configuration achieves an optimal sAUC of 0.8288 and the minimum KL divergence of 1.1278.
-As corroborated by Fig. \ref{figsam}, this quality leap is attributed to the dense coverage of the VCS strategy.
+Building on this foundation, the “VCS + HCD” configuration achieves an optimal sAUC of 0.8288 and the minimum KL divergence of 1.1278.
+As corroborated by Figure. \ref{figsam}, this quality leap is attributed to the dense coverage of the VCS strategy.
 Table \ref{tab2} shows that these improvements become increasingly pronounced as mesh resolution increases.
 This synergy effectively resolves sparsity issues and bridges the gap between discrete ray casting and continuous human visual perception to ensure that the saliency maps are statistically reliable.